 By Product, By Method, By Application, By End User, and By Region – Market Forecast, 2025–2034

 The global forensic genomics market size was valued at USD 470.27 million in 2024, growing at a CAGR of 14.6% from 2025–2034.
-Rising global crime rates and terrorism threats are driving demand for advanced forensic genomics solutions, while government initiatives to build national DNA databases are further driving adoption.
+Growing crime and terrorism propel forensic genomics demand, while national DNA database projects fast-track adoption.

 Product Analysis

 Based on product, the segmentation includes instruments, consumables, and software and services.
-The instruments segment dominated the market in 2024, driven by widespread adoption of sequencing systems, PCR platforms and capillary electrophoresis tools in forensic laboratories.
-These instruments are essential for generating reliable DNA profiles that meet judicial standards.
-Moreover, its ability to analyze degraded and complex samples makes them indispensable in criminal investigations.
-In addition, rising technological upgrades in instrument sensitivity and throughput are driving its dominant position in the forensic genomics market.
+The instruments segment led the market in 2024, as adoption of sequencing systems, PCR platforms and electrophoresis tools in forensic labs has picked up.
+Their use for processing degraded samples and increasing upgrades in sensitivity continue to lead.

 Method Analysis